ByCubed7/NightbotSnippets/README.md

 # Commands Snippets <small>n bits'n'bops</small>
 > Note: I'm experienced in programming but quite new to JS (and GitHub), so let me know if there's any inefficiencies, bugs, or all round improvements in general!

-Note: There's a Nightbot limitation of 500 max characters and a script execution timeout of 25ms in a custom command.
+There's a Nightbot limitation of 500 max characters and a script execution timeout of 25ms in a custom command.

 Helpful Links: